 Transfer of units held in physical form: Units held in physical form are normally not certified.
 However, if an applicant so desires to transfer units, the AMC, upon submission of documents which will be prescribed from time to time, shall certify the units and issue a fresh statement/certificate to the extent of certified units to the investor within 5 business days of the receipt of request.
-If the investor intends to transfer units, it could be done to the extent of certified units mandatorily using the statement/certificate issued post certification of units.
+If the investor intends to transfer units, it could be done to the extent of certificate/statement issued post certification of units.
 Certificate/statement issued post certifying of units must be duly discharged by the Unit holder(s) and surrendered along with the request for Transfer.
-AMC reserves the right to accept the request for certification of units The AMC reserves the right to reject the application for transfer, post acceptance of the same, if any of the requisite documents/declarations are unavailable or incomplete.
+AMC reserves the right to accept the request for transfer, post acceptance of the same, if any of the requisite documents/declarations are unavailable or incomplete.
 Also, unitholders are required to surrender the certificate/statement in case they wish to carry out any other transactions (such as redemption, switch, etc.) post unit certification.